percona/psmdb-docs/source/switch_storage_engines.rst

 Using :ref:`psmdb.data-at-rest-encryption` means using the same ``storage.*`` configuration options as for WiredTiger_.
 To change from normal to :ref:`psmdb.data-at-rest-encryption` mode or backward, you must clean up the ``dbPath`` data directory, just as if you change the storage engine.
-This is becase
+This is because
 |mongod| cannot convert the data files to an encrypted format 'in place'.
 It
-must get the document data again either via the initial sync from another replica set member, or from imported backup dump.
+must get the document data again either via the initial sync from another replica set member or from imported backup dump.

 .. $The ``storage.rocksdb.counters`` variable must be set to ``true``
 .. $if you are running :ref:`mongorocks`